redis/docs/content/develop/interact/search-and-query/advanced-concepts/highlight.md

 weight: 7
 ---

-Redis Stack uses advanced algorithms for highlighting and summarizing, which enable only the relevant portions of a document to appear in response to a search query.
+Redis Community Edition uses advanced algorithms for highlighting and summarizing, which enable only the relevant portions of a document to appear in response to a search query.
 This feature allows users to immediately understand the relevance of a document to their search criteria, typically highlighting the matching terms in bold text.

 ## Command syntax